 His research interests include fire detection, fire and human behaviour modelling, and database and online information exchange.

-When asked about his personal interests, Mike says, “We’re not all workaholics and geeks – but some of us are!
+When asked in 2009 about his personal interests, Mike says, “We’re not all workaholics and geeks – but some of us are!
 I try to play some social tennis when the weather allows.
 I’m keen on listening to my music collection, and I’m also involved in online strategic games with a group of people based all around the world – so, yes, that makes me a geek.”

 In 2017, after 17 years at the University of Canterbury, Mike took up the position of Research Leader at OFR Consultants in the UK, providing the link between the worlds of research and the fire safety construction industry.

 Over Mike's career he has authored more than 180 papers in international journals, conference proceedings and industry publications on a wide range of fire science and engineering topics.